Health Plan of Nevada sells the best cheap health insurance in Nevada. Silver plans start at $380 per month before discounts.

 5. Preventive, wellness and ongoing disease services

-Affordable Care Act (ACA) plans in Nevada also have limits on how much you'll pay for care in a single year, called an out-of-pocket maximum.
+ACA plans in Nevada also have out-of-pocket maximums.
 In addition, companies can't charge higher rates or deny coverage for Obamacare plans based on your past health problems.

 Short-term health insurance in NV